 - You can also emit output context tags from advanced prompts using the

-Intent Preconditions can be used in defining the intent detection scope for intents and FAQs.
-These are a set of conditions that need to be fulfilled for the intent/FAQ to be detected and executed.
+Intent pre-conditions are used to define the intent detection scope for intents and FAQs.
+These are a set of conditions that must be fulfilled for the intent/FAQ to be detected and executed.

-Intent preconditions for dialog intents can be set to define when a dialog should be detected i.e. making a dialog available for detection only when specific tags are available in the context
+Intent pre-conditions for dialog intents are set to define when a dialog is detected i.e. making a dialog available for detection only when specific tags are available in the context.

-- Dialog intents with preconditions will be detected only if the defined preconditions are met
+- Dialog intents with pre-conditions are detected only if the defined pre-conditions are met.

-- The intent with a precondition set will be treated as a sub-intent and will be part of the Linked Task Exception behavior from the Dialog level Hold and Resume settings.
+- The intent with a pre-condition set is treated as a sub-intent and will be part of the Linked Task Exception behavior from the Dialog level Hold and Resume settings.

-Intent preconditions for action, alert and info tasks can be set to define when a task should be detected i.e. making a task available for detection only when specific tags are available in the context
+Intent pre-conditions for action, alert, and info tasks are set to define when a task is detected i.e. making a task available for detection only when specific tags are available in the context.

-- Task intents with preconditions should be detected only if the defined preconditions are met
+- Task intents with pre-conditions must be detected only if the defined pre-conditions are met.

 Contextual intent detection helps in detecting relevant intents using the output context set by previously executed intents.